Adrian Wykes

+He became captain of the Optimists Cricket Club and Luxembourg (1999-2001) and then President of the Luxembourg Cricket Federation, being heavily involved in developing a ground at Évrange and several net facilities at various local sites.
+He helped run the Luxembourg juniors when his twin daughters started to play and his daughter Lydie Wykes-Templeman has now progressed to play T20 internationals for France.

 He now teaches Latin, Geography, History, Sociology, Ethics, and Economics at the Luxembourg II European School.
 He has written a book about cricket, Economics, Cambridge, and Keynes whose central theme is the Pax Schuman in Europe.